 Topics of the call

 Land is a finite and essential natural resource.
-It is subject to competing pressures ..
+Yet, it is subject to competing pressures..
 Lire la suite

-A key objective of the Europe 2020 strategy is to reduce the number of people at risk ..
+One of the key objectives of the Europe 2020 strategy is to reduce the number of people at..
 Lire la suite

 A must-read for all applicants!
 The UIA guidance is the main reference document of the Call and explains all the rules and requirements of an UIA project.
 It should therefore be read together with the Terms of Reference of the Call (see below).